 For high-quality carbon offset projects, the ability to sell carbon credits is what makes the project financially viable – funding the research, development, implementation and ongoing operation of the project.

 Some project types have higher setting up and/or running costs than others, for instance if they require a substantial amount of research and development before getting started, or if they’re a technology based project with high operating costs.
-These types of projects will need to sell their credits at a higher price in order to fund the project’s success.
+These types of projects will need to sell their credits at a higher price to fund the project’s success.

 You may have noticed that some of the most expensive carbon credits at the moment are for new, innovative, permanent carbon removal projects – such as Direct Air Capture (DAC), biochar, and seaweed farming – and this explains why that’s the case.
 They’re early-stage projects developing new methods, often using new technologies.
 They’re expensive to run, and that leads to more expensive carbon credits.